Preparing hotelies to lead: An outstanding educational experience that readies you for success.

 Financial expertise is crucial in today’s environment, so you’ll study investment banking, financial analysis, asset management and private equity, and private wealth management.
 You’ll be prepared to excel in career paths including investment banking analysis, financial analysis and business underwriting, asset management, or private wealth management.

-Hotel School Degree Requirements and Curriculum
+Nolan School Degree Requirements and Curriculum

 What Are the Degree Requirements?

-SHA Core Curriculum
+Nolan School Core Curriculum

 Advance your leadership skills through this series of paid positions of increasing responsibility and certification levels as you learn to operate The Statler Hotel, Cornell’s legendary teaching hotel hospitality establishment.